opencog/opencog/opencog/nlp/chatlang/README.md

 ### Trivial Next Steps

-1. The code for individual patterns and iterating over pattern sequences is working, but the code for generating PSI rules needs debugging.
-2. Once PSI rule generation is working, write an example script or unit test that loads a few rules and a few sentences.
-Add it to the build.
+1. Expand the example/test script so it loads a few rules and a few sentences.
+   Once it's working, add this folder to the cmake build files.
-3. Write term functions for proper nouns, main subject, verb and object, and position anchors.
+2. Write term functions for proper nouns, main subject, verb and object, and position anchors.
-4. Write code for defining new concepts.

 ### Not So Trivial Next Steps